CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/crud1.13.png)

 1. A confirmation dialog will appear asking if you're sure you want to delete the contact.
-Confirm the action.
+Click on **Delete**.

    ![](../../media/crud1.14.png)